 – Active labour market policies (enhancing employability, training, subsidised job creation, etc.)

 The Center for Labor, Social Affairs and the Family has prepared the project "We help people who have left Ukraine".
 One of several measures also supports employers who decide to employ these people in the form of volunteering.
-Volunteering includes activities such as working in a community center as a language teacher or social worker, but also cleaning public green spaces, care of dependent people, including children or household duties.
+(Volunteering activity is not entitled to a salary and includes activities such as working in a community center as a language teacher or social worker, but also cleaning public green spaces, care of dependent people, including children or household duties.)

 Migrants or refugees in employment